 Barton copped 12 wins at six different tracks with five at Tri-City topping the list, 3 at Ace High and one each at Stateline, Eriez, McKean County and Little Valley.

-Things changed again in 1998 as the Barton racing effort was cut down with no Sunday racing and return to point chasing on Friday and Saturday.
+Things changed again in 1998 as the Barton racing effort was cut down with no Sunday racing and a return to point chasing on Friday and Saturday.
 There were only 44 starts compared to over 60 in previous seasons, but Barton still managed to win 11 features with 22 top three finishes and 33 top 10 results.
 McKean County was the site of the most feature wins with five.
 Track championships were earned at McKean County and Raceway 7 (formerly Ace High Speedway).

 In 1999, the Barton and Nielson Team competed for the first three months without a win and switched chassis manufacturers.
 Barton was then able to pick up six wins over the second half of the season with two each at Stateline and Raceway 7.